MohammadShakiba/CP2K_Libra_Manual/convergence_analysis/Readme.md

 ```
 source /full/path/to/cp2k/tools/toolchain/install/setup
 ```
 In order to check that the dependencies are loaded successfully you can test `mpirun --version` or `mpif90 --version`.
+If the version is the same as the one installed, then it is loaded successfully.
+Another way is to check the `echo $PATH` or just `$PATH` and check whether the `$PATH` variable contains the path to dependencies.

 At first, it is noted that CP2K is run using the `mpirun` command.
 For example if one needs to run the `psmp` version of CP2K with 25 number of processors for `input.inp` and output it in `output.log`, it is needed to run the command `mpirun -np 25 cp2k.psmp -i input.inp -o output.log`.
 This is the case for all types of calculations such as geometry optimization or molecular dynamics.